How to Pay for Graduate School

 To find out about waiver availability, you will need to contact the academic department over your degree program.

-How to Pay for College Course
+How to Pay for College Courses

 An incredible tool offered by SUU Online is a free, self-paced course called How to Pay for College.
 This online course contains great information for anyone attending college – including those planning on graduate school.
 It discusses a variety of funding options that are general to any university as well as those that are SUU-specific.

 This is a great way to discover even more options as you prepare for your graduate education.
-Register for this free course.

 Additional Financial Resources

-Whatever route you might take, SUU is here to help you succeed in your educational goals, and support you on the path to getting there.
+Whatever route you might take, SUU is here to help you succeed in your educational goals and support you on the path to getting there.

-Tags: Financial Aid Graduate Programs
+Tags: Student Financial Aid Financial Wellness Graduate Programs